DanielJ0131/RPSG-Game/docs/source/usage.rst

 Starting the Game
 ----------------

-To star the Game,
+To start the Game,
-Use the cd (Change directory) command to navigate to the directory whre your Python script is located.
+Use the cd (Change directory) command to navigate to the directory where your Python script is located.
 Like a folder called ``cd path/to/Examination2``:

 .. autofunction:: cd path/to/Examination2